-A new efficiency programme totalling £443,500 for delivery in 2023/24 is now proposed for approval.
-An additional risk provision of £50,000 is included in the budget to manage the inherent risks of efficiency programme delivery and a Transformation Fund budget of £50,000 is included to facilitate the implementation of the overall programme.
+A new efficiency programme totalling £108,600 for delivery in 2025/26 is now proposed for approval.
+A risk provision of £79,600 is included in the budget to manage the inherent risks of efficiency programme delivery

 It is recognised that there continues to be significant risks in delivering the full amount of savings in the remaining projects.